-The Altix UV 1000 computer system is based on a distributed shared memory (DSM) architecture.
+The SGI UV 2000 computer system is based on a distributed shared memory (DSM) architecture.
 The system uses a global-address-space, cache-coherent multiprocessor that scales up to 512 processor cores in a single rack.
-Because it is modular, the DSM combines the advantages of lower entry cost with the ability to scale processors, memory, and I/O independently to a maximum of 512 processor cores in each of 4 racks (2,048 cores) on a single-system image (SSI).
-Larger SSI configurations may be offered in the future, contact your SGI sales or service representative for information.
+Because it is modular, the DSM combines the advantages of lower entry cost with the ability to scale processor count, memory, and I/O independently in each rack.
+Note that a maximum of 2,048 cores are supported on a single-system image (SSI).
+Larger SSI configurations may be offered in the future, contact your SGI sales or service representative for additional information.

-The system architecture for the Altix UV 1000 system is a fifth-generation NUMAflex DSM architecture known as NUMAlink 5.
-In the NUMAlink 5 architecture, all processors and memory can be tied together into a single logical system.
-This combination of processors, memory, and internal switches constitute the interconnect fabric called NUMAlink within each 18U IRU enclosure.
+The system architecture for the SGI UV 2000 system is a sixth-generation NUMAflex DSM architecture known as NUMAlink 6 or NL6.
+In the NUMAlink 6 architecture, all processors and memory can be tied together into a single logical system.
+This combination of processors, memory, and internal switches constitute the interconnect fabric called NUMAlink within and between each 10U IRU enclosure.

-The basic expansion building block for the NUMAlink interconnect is the processor node; each processor node consists of a Hub ASIC and two four-core, six-core, or eight-core processors with on-chip secondary caches.
-The Intel processors are connected to the Hub ASIC via quick path interconnects.
+The basic expansion building block for the NUMAlink interconnect is the processor node; each processor node consists of a dual-Hub ASIC (also known as a HARP) and two eight-core processors with on-chip secondary caches.
+The Intel processors are connected to the dual-Hub ASIC via quick path interconnects (QPIs).
+Each dual-HUB ASIC is also connected to the system's NUMAlink interconnect fabric through one of sixteen NL6 ports.

-The Hub ASIC is the heart of the processor and memory node blade technology.
+The dual-Hub ASIC is the heart of the processor and memory node blade technology.
 This specialized ASIC acts as a crossbar between the processors and the network interface.
 The Hub ASIC enables any processor in the SSI to access the memory of all processors in the SSI.

-Figure 3-3 on page 40 shows a functional block diagram of the Altix UV 1000 series system IRU.
+Figure 3-3 on page 38 shows a functional block diagram of the SGI UV 2000 series system IRU.